About Us

 Creative Engagement

-We foster creativity and self-expression by engaging the Corner Brook community in site-specific art projects that invite active participation.
+We foster creativity and self-expression by engaging the Corner Brook Community in site-specific participatory projects that invite active collaboration.

 02

-We provide a consistent and professional venue for graduates and self-taught artists to produce and showcase original work.
+We provide a consistent and professional venue for graduates, emerging and established artists and art makers from all disciplines to produce and showcase original work.

 03